Celebrate the luck of the Irish this St. Patrick’s Day – or any time in March – with a few kid-friendly Irish recipes!

-There’s no need to wait until St. Patrick’s Day to celebrate the luck of the Irish.
 In 1991, the U.S. Congress declared March as Irish-American Heritage Month.
-You can celebrate all month long by preparing Irish dishes for breakfast, lunch and dinner.
+You can celebrate all month – and all year – long by preparing Irish dishes for breakfast, lunch and dinner.

 Instead of regular American pancakes, try the smaller, denser Irish pancakes in the morning.
-And swap hot dogs for Irish sausage kebabs – they’re coated with puff pastry.
-For supper, you can make a St. Patty’s Irish beef dinner, cabbage beef casserole or a slow-cooked corned beef dinner.
-And when it’s time for dessert, bake up chocolate potato cake.
+Swap hot dogs for Irish sausage kebabs – they’re coated with puff pastry.
+For supper, you can make a St. Paddy’s Irish beef dinner, cabbage beef casserole or a slow-cooked corned beef dinner.
+And when it’s time for dessert, bake up chocolate potato cake for a decadent finish.

 Prepare this classic Irish slow-cooked corned beef dinner from Betty Crocker by placing the brisket over large-cut pieces of carrots, potatoes and onions in your Crock-Pot.
 Pour in water so that the meat is just barely submerged.
 Cook over low heat for 10 hours.
 Let the meat cool before slicing and serving with the vegetables on the side.

-With half a pound of butter and mashed potatoes tucked into this dessert, it’s so rich you’ll only need a sliver.
-This chocolate potato cake from European Cuisines also includes both melted chocolate and cocoa along with cinnamon.
-Once baked, dust with powdered sugar and serve with a big scoop of vanilla ice cream.
+With half a pound of butter and “riced” (or mashed) potatoes tucked into this dessert, it’s so rich you’ll only need a sliver.
+This chocolate potato cake from Cooking With Mary and Friends also includes both melted chocolate and cinnamon.
+Once baked, dust with powdered sugar or, better yet, top with homemade chocolate frosting.

 When you combine potatoes with cheddar to make a dinner roll, there’s really no way you can go wrong where can you go wrong.
 This recipe for potato yeast rolls from Donal Skehan makes enough to serve 16 people.
 Be prepared to get your hands dirty while mixing the dough for this bread, which bakes best in a casserole dish.